PluralKit/PluralKit/README.md

 # PluralKit

 PluralKit is a Discord bot meant for plural communities.
 It has features like message proxying through webhooks, switch tracking, system and member profiles, and more.

+PluralKit has a Discord server for support and discussion: https://discord.gg/PczBt78

 # Requirements
 Running the bot requires Python (specifically version 3.6) and PostgreSQL.